 Object: Colchester Castle is a Norman keep built upon the ruins of an ancient Roman temple to Claudius.
-The castle’s design is unusual for a Norman keep, and its closest relative is London’s White Tower, designed by Gundulf, Bishop of Rochester.
-Colchester is sometimes attributed to Gundulf as well.
+The castle’s design is unusual for a Norman keep, and its closest relative is London’s White Tower, designed by Gundulf, Bishop of Rochester; Colchester Castle is sometimes attributed to Gundulf as well.
 The prints show what appears to be a two-story structure lacking the roof.
 The original height of the building and the history of its partial demolition in the late seventeenth century have been subjects of scholarly debate since at least the mid-eighteenth century (Morant 1748).
-More recently, Philip Berridge and others have pointed out that Colchester’s architecture echoes some Norman works on the Continent (2016, 55-56).
+More recently, Peter Berridge and others have pointed out that Colchester’s architecture echoes some Norman works on the Continent (2016, 55-56).

 Plate 1.35: CASTRI COLNCESTRENSIS, Arcis olim Romanorum munitissimæ, rudera ab ulterioribus temporis et bellorum vastationibus.
 Societas Antiq.
 Lond. ita conservari curavit A.D.
 [M]DCCXXXII.

 Plate 1.36, Top Left: The EAST PROSPECT of the CASTLE

 Plate 1.36, Bottom Left: The SOUTH PROSPECT of the CASTLE

 Plate 1.36, Right: The Ground Plot of COLCHESTER CASTLE.
 [Scale of Feet.]